AnishNavalgund/vidyaNav-ai-frontend/README.md

 This frontend requires the [VidyaNav-ai Backend](https://github.com/AnishNavalgund/vidyaNav-ai-backend) server to be running for full functionality.

 - **Start the backend server first** before running the frontend.
-- For backend setup and API details, see the [backend README](https://github.com/AnishNavalgund/vidyaNav-ai-backend).
+- For backend setup and API details, see the [backend README](https://github.com/AnishNavalgund/vidyaNav-ai-backend/blob/main/README.md).
+- All the information about the backend and project is also in the [backend README](https://github.com/AnishNavalgund/vidyaNav-ai-backend/blob/main/README.md).

 ## Contact
 Email: anishk.navalgund@gmail.com